frdayeen/open-weather-epaper/README.md

 1. Download and install Raspberry Pi OS.
 2. Install [Pyenv](https://github.com/pyenv/pyenv) or any other python virtual environment and activate it.
 Raspberry pi OS comes with python, so using a virtual python environment would be useful incase something messed up.
 3. Install necessary [packages](https://github.com/pimoroni/inky) for Inky impression.
 4. Clone the project files.
-Edit weather_new.py and update *static root
+Edit weather_new.py and update *static root*
 ```
 #change your root folder
 static_root = '/home/path-to-project/open-weather'
 ```
-Then change your latitude and longitude according to where you are.
+Then change your lat (latitude) and lon (longitude)* according to where you are.
 You may also check [documentation](https://open-meteo.com/en/docs) and modify other parameters in the function.

 ```
     def __init__(self):